 Protecting the bottom line with rate case interventions

 WIEG’s efforts on behalf of large energy users has led to significant results.
-In the last twelve years, investor-owned utility rate hike requests have been reduced by roughly 60% and over $1 billion.
+In the last thirteen years, investor-owned utility rate hike requests have been reduced by 40% and roughly $1.4 billion.
 In addition, WIEG has successfully advocated for new market-based industrial tariffs.
 In just a few years, these efforts have resulted in savings of more than $120 million versus standard industrial tariffs without shifting costs to any of the utility’s other customer groups.
+Contact WIEG today to be part of our growing coalition and protect your company from additional utility rate hikes and costly proposed energy legislation.

 Other regulatory initiatives include: